shabeer-syed/acesinehrs/_pages/starterguide.md

 {: .notice--danger}

 ## Data extraction and re-structering
-* Having identified your cohort, extract only the relevant patient data from each large EHR file across the different sources
+* Having identified your cohort, we recommend using a streaming approach to first extract only relevant patient data from the different files  by matching the patient IDs in each file against your separate list of patient IDs (i.e. cohort).
+This is an intermediate step which allows for data cleaning on smaller data files before applying the coded ACE indicators.
+The "streaming approach" refers to reading and processing data in chunks or sequentially, rather than loading the entire dataset into memory at once.
+In R the streaming approach is achieved by using *data.table::fread()* function with the *data.table = FALSE argument.*
+* * Keep only essential data fields/variables to reduce file size. e.g. In the CPRD clinical file, the vairables *"constype, sysdate, data8"* can easily be omitted, as they are rarely used for the ACEs.
 * Restructure all files and data fields (variables) into the same long format, and rename variable into consistent names.
 For example, the ONS mortality and HES-APC databases are provided by CPRD in wide format and needs restructuring.
-* Keep only essential data fields/variables to reduce file size. e.g. In the CPRD clinical file, the vairables *"constype, sysdate, data8"* can easily be omitted, as they are rarely used for the ACEs.
 * Add an extra variable to each data file to label the original data source (HES, CPRD clinical), as the data will be compiled into one file later.

 ## Data cleaning and code standardisation
 * Clean and remove any punctuations, white spaces or trailing alphanumerics from data fields with relevant codes
-* For each file, convert all data fields into the same classes ( e.g. character, date) and machine readible format (e.g., R and Python likes dates as: year-month-day)
+* For each file, convert all data fields into the same classes (e.g. character, date) and machine readible format (e.g., R and Python likes dates as: year-month-day)
 * Make sure to convert codes (see code list dictionary for pre-fixes) that share the same alphanumeric code as other codes into new unique codes to avoid deduplication, preserving their orginal linked ACE indicator.
 For example, Prodcodes (i.e. medications/prescriptions), medcodes (i.e. diagnoses/symptoms) and ICD-9 codes share thousands of the same alphanumeric codes but with different meanings and event descriptions.
   ```ruby
   For example: "11246 (prodcode) - Lofexidine 200 microgram tablets" vs. 11246 (medcode) – At risk violence in the home"
   ```
-  * To perserve each code's uniqueness, we have added pre-fixes to each relevant code lists.
+* To perserve each code's uniqueness, we have added pre-fixes to each relevant code list, which affect most data sources coding systems.
+We list all prefixes for data preparation below.
+* Save all new files.

 | Data source & Coding system | Prefix added | example |
 | --- | --- | --- |